AEW Dynamite preview: Wednesday's TBS premiere lineup - Pro Wrestling Dot Net

 -Malakai Black vs. Brian Pillman Jr.

-Powell’s POV: Wednesday’s Dynamite will be live from Newark, New Jersey at Prudential Center.
-Join Jake Barnett for our weekly live review of Dynamite on Wednesday at 7CT/8ET.
+Powell’s POV: AEW will have judges for for the Page vs. Danielson match to determine a winner should the match go to another 60-minute draw.
+Wednesday’s Dynamite will be live from Newark, New Jersey at Prudential Center.
+Join Jake Barnett for our weekly live review of Dynamite as the show airs Wednesday on TBS at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members.

 We are looking for reports from the AEW event in Newark.
 If you are going to this show or another upcoming show and want to help, email me at dotnetjason@gmail.com